rapid7/javascript-style-guide/README.md

     ```

   - [2.5](#2.5) <a name='2.5'></a> When chaining a let statement, each assignment should be on its own line and assignments should be before any unassigned variables.
-Unassigned variables can be on the same line.
+Unassigned variables should be on the same line.
   > Why?
 Readability.
 This ensures that assignments aren't confused for comma expressions

     ```javascript